kearutherford/BerkeleyForestsAnalytics/README.md

     ## 2 SEKI    2      26.34       0.00
     ## 3 YOMI    1       6.16       0.00
     ## 4 YOMI    2      28.60       6.13

+### Demonstration of results summarized by plot as well as species

 ``` r
 # call the SummaryBiomass() function in the Rbiomass package